apostrophecms/apostrophe-cli/README.md

 # apostrophe-cli

-The apostrophe-cli is a crossplatform starting point for creating and configuring [Apostrophe 2](https://github.com/punkave/apostrophe) projects, providing a simple boilerplate generator and wrapping other useful functions into an easy to use commandline tool.
+The apostrophe-cli is a cross-platform starting point for creating and configuring [Apostrophe 2](https://github.com/punkave/apostrophe) projects, providing a simple boilerplate generator and wrapping other useful functions into an easy to use command line tool.

-First, install it as a global module:
+First, install apostrophe-cli as a global NPM module:
 ```bash
 npm install -g apostrophe-cli
 ```